-The forecast for the 2023-2024 financial year is that EHA's operating result will be a break even result.
+The forecast for the 2024/2025 financial year is that EHA's operating result will be a break-even result.
+A total of \$2,094,100 will be raised through contributions from our Constituent Councils.

-A total of \$1,970,200 will be raised through contributions from our Constituent Councils This represents a (7.7%) increase in overall collective contributions from the previous year.
+A total of \$1,944,100 will be raised through contributions from our Constituent Councils

+This represents a 6.29% increase in overall collective contributions from the previous year.

 Operating Activity (\$'000s)

-Total Income \$2,848
+Total Income \$2,953

 Less

-Employee costs \$2,091
+Employee costs \$2,104

-Operating Expenditure \$731
+Operating Expenditure \$801

-Depreciation \$26
+Depreciation \$48

-Net Surplus (Deficit) \$0
+Net Surplus (Deficit) (\$0) Break Even

-The key assumptions that have been used to prepare the 2023-24 Budget are summarised below.
+The key assumptions that have been used to prepare the 2024-25 Budget are summarised below.

-- Use of revised Contribution Formula which will have differing impacts on individual councils. - CPI of 8.6%, equivalent to Adelaide CPI for period to 30 December 2022. - Enterprise Agreement increase of 4.5%. - Delivery of Immunisation Service Contracts to Unley Council and Adelaide Hills Council. - Changes to 2023 and 2024 School Immunisation Program.
+- Use of Revised Contribution Formula which will have differing impacts on individual councils. - CPI of 6.9, equivalent to Adelaide CPI for period to 30 June 2023. - Enterprise Agreement increase of 4%. - Delivery of Immunisation Service Contracts to Unley Council - No delivery of Immunisation Service Contracts to Adelaide Hills Council. - No Changes to the 2025 School Immunisation Program.

-Budget OverviewFunding the Annual Business Plan
+Funding the Annual Business Plan